 Then I’d revert to “normal” instruction to more efficiently cover additional vocabulary and grammar for awhile.
 Another branching story would appear later, to both reinforce what has been covered so far and to introduce a handful of new terms or concepts.
 Maybe it would require learners to recognize the grammatical pattern of a phrase and build new phrases using the same pattern.

 But it’s just text!

 Yeah, it’s just text.
 I wanted to show you Twine’s default behavior.
 The sample scenario is an example of the quickest and cheapest way to generate scenarios with Twine.
-I added a sound clip and image just to see how easy it was (it was very easy).

 While some designers shun text because they (incorrectly, in my view) think it’s boring, I think its greatest weakness in the sample scenario is that it teaches people to read Zeko, not to speak it or understand it when it’s spoken.

 If I were serious about teaching language this way, I’d produce the dialog in audio only.
 It would probably be simplest to produce the narrative as audio as well and make each scene’s audio file play automatically when you land on the scene.
 Instead of displaying redundant text, I’d need to come up with visuals that support the story.
 That’s way more work than I wanted to do for a quick sample.